 Masks and face coverings

-Unfortunately, we have had to close the cloakroom and large bags are not permitted in the House.
+The cloakroom is available.
+Please note that large bags are not permitted in the House.
 Sadly we currently have no space to store buggies or prams.

-We know this is a challenging time for everyone and we hope your visit will be safe, fun and memorable.
+We hope your visit will be safe, fun and memorable.